mia-platform/documentation/docs/business_suite/data-visualization.md

           }
         }
 ```
 This example, shows some of the options that (highcharts)[https://api.highcharts.com/highcharts/] enable to control.

+The property **fill** allows to control how the chart manages the case in which the data are equal to zero.

 ## Filters Configuration